-- False.
-You can still get sunburnt on a cloudy day.
-UV radiation can get through light cloud cover, so unprotected skin can still be damaged.
+False.
+You can get sunburnt on a cloudy day.
+UV radiation still gets through light cloud cover, so unprotected skin can be damaged.

-You can also get sunburnt on ski fields, because snow reflects more UV radiation than any other ground surface.
+You can also get sunburnt on ski fields, because snow can reflect more UV radiation than most other ground surfaces.

-- I get burnt more easily on the beach because of high reflection of UV radiation from the sea.
+I get burnt more easily at the beach because of high reflection of UV radiation from the sea.

 False.
 Water only reflects about 5% to 10% of UV radiation.
 The reason you're more likely to get burnt at the beach is because you're:

-- probably not close to shade like buildings or trees.
+- not close to shade like buildings or trees

 False.
-Your windburn is actually sunburn.
-The wind may make you feel cooler, but UV radiation can still be high, even on a windy day.
+Your windburn is probably sunburn.
+The wind may make you feel cooler, but as UV radiation is not related to temperature, it can still be high, even on a windy or cool day.

-- False.
+False.
 Sunburn at any age should be avoided.
-Sunburn is painful and it may increase your risk of skin cancer later in life.
+Sunburn is painful and it may increase your risk of developing skin cancer later in life.